OYCN/OnnxEditorV2/README.md

  - [ ] add constant value
     - [ ] display & edit data
  - [ ] display & edit attribute

+# Known Bug

+ - Some obj is null in initial state
+ - Not limit the empty name of node/io
+ - UI about edit IO in node will display error in light mode